You're sitting at the terminal, have Claude Code installed, and you're thinking: "Okay, now what?"

 dxt init

 One of the coolest features of Claude Code?
-You can create your own commands that perfectly fit your workflow.
+You can create your own skills that perfectly fit your workflow.
+Skills are the evolution of the former custom commands and offer more flexibility.

-Project commands are stored in .claude/commands/ and are available to everyone in the project.
-Personal commands go in ~/.claude/commands/ and only apply to you.
+Project skills are stored in .claude/skills/ or .claude/commands/ and are available to everyone in the project.
+Personal skills go in ~/.claude/skills/ or ~/.claude/commands/ and only apply to you.

 ---